joedvorak/TheCatsitter_BAE305/README.md

 All the STL files can be accessed in the Github repository.
 All of these parts were 3D printed using PLA on the Prusa 3D printers.
 The tubes both are complicated round designs that would be hard to 3D print like normal, so the pieces were sliced in half to print both sides separately and be attached with glue and a ¼” nut and bolt through the flange section.

 The dispenser part is the main part of this design.
-The tube piece is that base that has 3 parts attached to it.
-This assembly rendering illustrates how this is connected.
+The food dispenser tube piece is the base of this design and has 3 3D printed parts attached to it, the food holder base, and 2 moving plates.
+This assembly rendering illustrates how this pieces are connected:
 ![Assembly 1](https://user-images.githubusercontent.com/102251593/165393820-82d2c84a-5e47-40f7-9d0c-e028c64fae9d.png)

-Inside the food dispenser tube, a 1" 0.156" deep magnet can be placed in the hole cutout once the 2 halves are attached to each other.
+Inside the food dispenser tube, there is a hole cutout in the flat part where the food holder meets the tube.
+A 1", 0.156" deep magnet can be placed in the hole cutout once the 2 halves of the tube are glued and screwed to each other.

 The treat dispenser works the same as the food dispenser but on a smaller and similar scale.
 The treat plate fills in the slot in the treat dispenser and has the same functionality as the food feeder.
 An image of this assembly can be seen below.
 Additionally, the whole small water bottle was used.
 The top had the center cut out but the screw sides still in tack, and that piece would glue into the tube enough so the water bottle could fulling screw into place.
 About 1” down from the top of the water bottle was cut almost 80% around, leaving a bit connected to have the top still attached to the bottle.
 This bottle will act as the treat holder.
 ![Assembly 2 (1)](https://user-images.githubusercontent.com/102251593/165395272-aa60b9f2-5a4c-48f8-a666-930bae5a280d.png)